 3-4 days leading up to your flush day do the following:

-drink the juice of 3 lemons a day. this can be simply diluted in water, or you can make a simple lemonade: water, lemon juice, honey/agave, pinch sea salt
+-drink the juice of 2 large lemons a day. this can be simply diluted in water, or you can make lemonade: water, lemon juice, honey/agave, pinch sea salt OR drink 2-3 oz of Apple Cider Vinegar per day. whichever you prefer. the vinegar is easier and faster but can disagree with some people.

 Diet During Prep Days: